NYUAD-CRC/crc-docs/source/hpc/system/access_jubail.rst

 We recommend Mobaxterm/Putty as your ssh client.
 Putty is available for download here: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.

-1. (First-time login only) Setup Butinah session in your putty.
+1. (First-time login only) Setup Jubail session in your putty.
     a.
 Open Putty.
 Go to Category -> Session.
     b.
 Type jubail.abudhabi.nyu.edu in Host Name (or IP address).
     c.
 Type Jubail under Saved Sessions.